DuckzCantFly/Random-Scripts/README.md

 # Random-Scripts
-A collection of random scripts I use on my computer
+A collection of random scripts I use on my computer, in no order, at all.

 ## bgc
 Automatically switches background depending on time of day and season.